A few days in Kuching Sarawak

 OMG – EVERYWHERE!!
 Every round about, every city monument – you can't escape the damn cats!

 Kuching is a great jump off point for a few adventure places so its pretty popular on the backpacker trail, however in saying that, apart from Chin who was staying at my hostel, I didn't see too many western tourists at all.

 I don't know why but often as Westerners we don't always listen to suggestions or recommendations.
-Maybe its because info is so readily available that we don't offer any real credit to a local recommendation, but I am determined to follow some local advice this trip so I took Oliver up on all his suggestions.
+Maybe its because info is so readily available that we don't offer any real credit to a local recommendation, but I was determined to follow some local advice this trip so I took Oliver up on all his suggestions.

-Chun Choon Cafe
+2. Eat Laksa At Chun Choon Cafe

 Chun Choon Cafe is “the” laksa place in Kuching.
 Apparently its been on TV shows, is in Lonely Planet and is well known globally for the best laksa in the region.
 You have to get there early though as they sell out of produce around 11, so Chin and I headed off at around 7am.